psiz-org/psiz/README.md

 ```

 ## Trials and Observations
 Inference is performed by fitting a model to a set of observations.
 In this package, a single observation is comprised of trial where multiple stimuli that have been judged by an agent (human or machine) based on their similarity.
+There are three different types of trials: *rank*, *rate* and *sort*.

+### Rank

 In the simplest case, an observation is obtained from a trial consisting of three stimuli: a *query* stimulus (*q*) and two *reference* stimuli (*a* and *b*).
 An agent selects the reference stimulus that they believe is more similar to the query stimulus.
 For this simple trial, there are two possible outcomes.
 If the agent selected reference *a*, then the observation for the *i*th trial would be recorded as the vector: